 Key Tip

-Focus on presenting a compelling application through academic results and personal motivation.
+Focus on presenting a compelling application through exam results and your personal statement.

 How to Get Into Medical School with a Low UCAT Score